Hello, my name is Alan Nochenson.

 Before that, I was a Backend Software Developer at Sift Security, which was later acquired.

-Most recently, I taught as an Adjunct in the Department of CS at SJU and also at The Mesivta High School.
-At SJU, I taughts Database and Intro to Computer Science courses.
+Also, I teach as an Adjunct in the Department of CS at SJU and also at The Mesivta High School.
+At SJU, I teach Database and Intro to Computer Science courses.
 I've been developing software for over ten years.

 Some projects I've worked on include a payment processing system for a non-profit, data analysis software for a medical quality control research team, and an API/backend for a Wine Recommendation App which led it to obtain funding.

 Aside from pure software development, I design and implement relational databases [e.g. SQL] (and I teach this).
 I've worked with Amazon Web Services, including EC2, S3, and Mechanical Turk.

 In summer 2016, I taught 7 week-long coding classes in a "bootcamp" style.
 At the end of the week, students that had never programmed came out with a arcade-style game of their own design.

 In 2014, I finished my MS in Information Sciences & Technology from Penn State.
 While completing this degree, I conducted research on computer security and privacy.
 I designed, programmed, and published experiments and simulations concerning how people make decisions and how psychological biases affect these decisions.